fahad011686/bamazon/README.md

 ![soldout](./data/img/5_soldout.png)

 ## NPM Dependencies
-* Dotenv, to hold databse connection settings
+* Dotenv, to hold database connection settings
 * Inquirer, to take user input
 * MySQL, to create and update the database
 * Table, to display inventory